SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 The Retail React App's configuration is located within the `app/config` folder, and more specifically the `default.js` file.
 Within this file you can make changes to how your application runs on the Managed Runtime via your SSR options like `ssrParameters`, `pageNotFoundURL`, etc. Similarly you can make changes to how your Retail React App works by changing the configuration options under the `app` key.
 Some of those options are your Commerce API and Einstein API connection strings, your URL settings, and site and site alias configurations.

-We extract the sites configured for you application into its own file called `config/sites.js`.
-This allows you to more easily synchronize the sites supported by your Retail App and those defined in your Business Manager backend.
-But you can define your sites directly in the main configuration file is you so choose.
+The sites supported by your application are defined in a file called `config/sites.js`.
+Here, you can synchronize the sites supported by your Retail App and those defined in your Business Manager backend.

 The extensive configuration options allow you to,